nic-barbara/ReactToSurprises/README.md

 # React to Surprises with the Youla-REN

-This repository contains all the code for our upcoming journal paper *React to Suprises: Stable-by-Design Neural Feedback Control of Nonlinear Systems*.
+This repository contains all the code for our upcoming journal paper *React to Surprises: The Youla-REN Class of Stable-by-Design Neural Feedback Controllers*.

 ![animation-ezgif com-crop](https://github.com/user-attachments/assets/534c2fbf-19ba-420e-b531-6c5d69a28286)